rackerlabs/technical-blog/_posts/2019-05-10-metro-virtual-data-centers.md

 The database (DB) should be set up in active-standby mode with a zero data loss option.
 The following items are critical components:

--	Oracle&reg; Data Guard (DG) Broker: Automates and centralizes the DG configuration and helps invoke switchover, or failover, with a single command for complex role changes.
+-	Oracle Data Guard Broker: Automates and centralizes the Data Guard configuration and helps invoke switchover, or failover, with a single command for complex role changes.
 -	Flashback Database: Provides rewind, or revert, for a DB, and stores flashback log information in the flash recovery area.
--	Fast Start failover (FSFO): Enables failover with zero data loss.
+-	Fast-Start Failover (FSFO): Enables failover with zero data loss.
 FSFO does not trigger unless the standby DB is in sync with primary DB.
--	Observer: Provides a separate process incorporated into the DG command-line interface, `dgmgrl`, which monitors the state of primary and standby DBs for possible failure conditions.
+-	Observer: Provides a separate process incorporated into the Data Guard command-line interface, `dgmgrl`, which monitors the state of primary and standby DBs for possible failure conditions.

-### DG Broker configuration
+### Data Guard configuration

-The following image shows the DG Broker configuration:
+The following image shows the Data Guard configuration:

 ![]({% asset_path 2019-05-10-metro-virtual-data-centers/Picture1.png %})

 *Image source:* [http://neeraj-dba.blogspot.com/2011/10/dataguard-broker-and-its-benefits_05.html](http://neeraj-dba.blogspot.com/2011/10/dataguard-broker-and-its-benefits_05.html)

-On the primary DB, the Log Writer process (LGWR) submits the redo data to one or more Log Network Server (LNSn) processes, which then initiates the network I/O to multiple remote destinations in parallel.
+On the primary DB, the Log Writer (LGWR) process submits the redo data to one or more Log Network Server (LNSn) processes, which then initiates the network I/O to multiple remote destinations in parallel.
 Transactions are not committed on the primary database until the redo data is necessary to recover the transaction received by all LGWR SYNC destinations.

-On the standby DB, the remote file server (RFS) receives redo data over the network from the LGWR process and writes the redo data to the standby redo log files.
+On the standby DB, the Remote File Server (RFS) receives redo data over the network from the LGWR process and writes the redo data to the standby redo log files.